jpsecher/ds-gluster/readme.md

     $ ansible-playbook -i inventory.ini --private-key=~/.ssh/ec2-lundogbendsen-jp.pem staging-create-swarm-workers.yml

+Or, to avoid specifying the key all the time, put the location of the private key in `ansible/ansible.cfg` like

+    [defaults]
+    private_key_file = /Users/jps/.ssh/ec2-lundogbendsen-jp.pem

 To see that it is working, make a SSH tunnel (in a new terminal):

     $ ssh -i ~/.ssh/ec2-lundogbendsen-jp.pem -N -L 2375:/var/run/docker.sock ubuntu@ec2-xx-xx-xx-xx.eu-west-1.compute.amazonaws.com